unravelin/ravelinjs/README.md

 ### npm

-If you have a JavaScript build system and would prefer to include ravelinjs using it, you can install [ravelinjs from npm](https://www.npmjs.com/package/ravelinjs) with:
+If you have a JavaScript build system and would prefer to include RavelinJS using it, you can install [ravelinjs from npm](https://www.npmjs.com/package/ravelinjs) with: